-, Information (SAI). • Dispatch of IDCW - The IDCW payment shall be made to the unitholders within 7 working days from record date.
 XI.
-Plans and Options Plans/Options and sub options under the Scheme · ^the amounts can be distributed out of investors capital (Equalization Reserve), which is part of sale price that represents realized gains Default Option/ Sub-Option: Growth Option.
+Plans and Options Plans/Options and sub options under the Scheme Default Option/ Sub-Option: Growth Option.
+2711 For detailed disclosure on default plans and options, kindly refer SAI.
 XII.
-Load Structure For detailed disclosure on default plans and options, kindly refer SAI.
-Exit Load: Nil.
-AII.
+Load Structure Exit Load: Nil.
 The Load Structure is subject to change from time to time and shall be implemented prospectively and will be calculated on First in First Out (FIFO) basis.
 For further details on Load Structure, please refer Part D of this Scheme Information Document.
 XIII.
 Minimum Application Lumpsum Investment - Fresh Purchase (Incl.
 Switch-in): Minimum of Amount/switch in Rs.
 5,000/- and in multiples of Rs.
 100/- thereafter.
 For Monthly and Weekly Systematic Investment Plan - Minimum of Rs.
 1,000 and in multiples of Rs.
 100/- thereafter.
-Note - For investments made by designated employees of Aditya Birla Sun Life AMC Limited in terms of para 6.10 of SEBI Master Circular on Mutual Funds dated June 27, 2024, requirement for minimum application/redemption amount will not be applicable.
+Note - For investments made by designated employees of Aditya Birla Sun Life AMC Limited in terms of para 6.10 of SEBI Master Circular on Mutual Funds, requirement for minimum application/ redemption amount will not be applicable.
 XIV.
 Minimum Additional Purchase Amount Additional Purchase (Incl.
 Switch-in): Minimum of Rs.
 5,000/- and in multiples of Rs.
 100/- thereafter.
 XV.
 Minimum Redemption/switch out amount Repurchase for all Plans/Options: Minimum of Re.
 1/- and in multiple of Re.
 1/- thereafter.
 In case of partial redemption, if the balance amount held in the unitholder's folio/account under the plan/option of the scheme(s) is less than Re.1, then the transaction shall be treated as "All Units' redemption and the entire balance of available units in the folio/account of the unitholder shall be redeemed.
 XVI.
-Segregated portfolio/side pocketing disclosure In order to ensure fair treatment to all investors in case of a Credit Event and to deal with liquidity risk, SEBI vide para 4.4 of SEBI Master Circular on Mutual Funds dated June 27, 2024, as amended from time to time has allowed creation of Segregated Portfolio of debt and money market instruments by mutual fund schemes.
+Segregated portfolio/side pocketing disclosure In order to ensure fair treatment to all investors in case of a Credit Event and to deal with liquidity risk, SEBI vide para 4.4 of SEBI Master Circular on Mutual Funds, as amended from time to time has allowed creation of Segregated Portfolio of debt and money market instruments by mutual fund schemes.
 Creation of a Segregated Portfolio shall be optional and at the sole discretion of the asset management company.
-Segregated portfolio will be created, in case of a credit event at issuer level i.e. downgrade in credit rating by a SEBI registered Credit Rating Agency (CRA), as under:
+Segregated portfolio will be created, in case of a credit event at issuer level i.e. downgrade in credit rating by a SEBI registered Credit Rating Agency (CRA), as under: • Downgrade of a debt or money market instrument to 'below investment grade, or